svedev0/PyCompile/README.md

 .\pycompile.bat FILE TYPE
 ```

+FILE should be only the name of the file (e.g. main) without the '.py' file extension.

-The TYPE can be either 'windowed' or 'console'
+TYPE can be either 'windowed' or 'console'